jimbobowl22/hub-linkbot/README.md

 ```

 ## Credits
+Here are the Credits to how this was made.
+If you use this is some way for any reason, I would appreciate credit for this bot, so *please* do not remove the footer in the help command.
+Also, please do not resell this bot.
+It took me a while to make, and reselling it is just offensive and wrong.
 - [discord.js's Documentation Pages](https://discord.js.org/#/docs/main/stable/general/welcome) | Helped me with how the discord.js module works, and I always use these Documentation pages when writing code.
 - [Zing Tech Whitelisting Bot](https://github.com/iPanda969/whitelistbot) | Helped me learn how to use the express module almost entirely, also greatly inspired me to make an open source bot for myself with file management.